-As the restrictions have been eased across the country we have seen a surge in the COVID-19 positive cases.
+As the restrictions have been eased across the country, we have seen a surge in the COVID-19 positive cases.
 Now, it has become imperative to follow the preventive measures laid by the respective government and healthcare authorities, especially for the high-risk group.
-Despite India currently ranking fourth in the overall global burden of COVID-19 positive patients, it has reasonably done well by having a mere 2.5% COVID 19 related mortality than its western counterparts.
-The high-risk group have been found to be twice as susceptible to the COVID-19 severe infection.
+The high-risk group has been found to be twice as susceptible to the COVID-19 severe infection.

-Which precautions to be taken by high-risk group?
+What precautions are to be taken by a high-risk group?

 1. Don’t venture out unnecessarily.
-In case of necessity take all the precautionary measures laid by the health authorities like wearing of a mask, maintaining physical distance of at least 1 m, avoid crowded places and gatherings.
+In case of an emergency, take all the precautionary measures laid by the health authorities like wearing a mask, maintaining a physical distance of at least 1 m, avoid crowded places and gatherings.
 Hand and respiratory hygiene should be maintained.
-Avoid touching eyes, nose and mouth.
+Avoid touching eyes, nose, and mouth.

-3. Regular medicines are taken by the taken as advised by the treating doctor for the underlying ailment.
-Blood pressure and blood glucose should be kept in check by hypertensive and diabetic patients.
+3. Regular medicines to be taken as advised by the treating doctor for the underlying ailment.
+Blood pressure and blood glucose should be kept in check in hypertensive and diabetic patients.

-4. Foods rich in vitamin C, vitamin D, zinc and other essential nutrients can also be taken in diet.
+4. Foods rich in vitamin C, vitamin D, zinc, and other essential nutrients to be added to the daily diet.

 These are various precautions among various others laid by the government and health authorities.